zarkobeats/discord_bot_for_music/README.md

-Discord bot for playing music, using either text or URL.
+Discord bot with a embedded player for playing music from Youtube, using either text or URL.
 Can be added to every Discord Server